kethia123/alx-low_level_programming/0x0A-argc_argv/README.md

-This is a new read me in the directory.
+This is a read me inside the new directory.